lrezek/Arachnid/README.markdown

 ## Installation through Composer

-To install the library through composer, you simply need to add the following to `composer.json`:
+To install the library through composer, you simply need to add the following to `composer.json` and run `composer update`:

 ```JavaScript
 {